 KEVIN M.D.BLOG.com shares with readers the frustrations of medicine from physicians point of view.
 Doctor Kevin Blog offers insight into the hospital paperwork, hospital operations and how hospital care functions.

 My discovery of Kevin M.D.
-Blog came from a member in one of the online health forums I read.
+Blog comes from a member in one of the online health forums I read.

 Numerous health forums have become my sounding board.
 Many of these forums fill me with empathy and provide me with useful knowledge.

 Fortunately, there is a doctor that participates in one of my online groups.
 Her recommendation of the blog post, Healthcare From A Doctor's Point Of View offers a glimpse of the frustrations physicians face.

 The article she shares is titled, Dear Patients: My Skill Set No Longer Matches Your Needs by Jordan Grumet, MD.

 The articles sum up the frustration of a doctor trying to help his patients.

 My Dear Patient article by Dr. Grumet is a reminder of how often physicians have turned into paper shuffling, from insurance fillers whom often only receive a small copayment as compensation for their services.